microsoft/onnxruntime/java/src/test/android/README.md

 - Model used: A simple [sigmoid ONNX model](https://github.com/onnx/onnx/blob/f9b0cc99344869c246b8f4011b8586a39841284c/onnx/backend/test/data/node/test_sigmoid/model.onnx) (converted to ORT format under `app\src\androidTest\assets` folder).
     - Here's a [documentation](https://github.com/microsoft/onnxruntime/blob/master/docs/ONNX_Runtime_for_Mobile_Platforms.md#1-create-ort-format-model-and-configuration-file-with-required-operators) about how you can convert an ONNX model into ORT format.
-- Main test file: An android instrumentation test under `app\src\androidtest\java\ai.onnxruntime.example.javavalidater\SimpleTest.java`
+- Main test file: An android instrumentation test under `app\src\androidtest\java\ai.onnxruntime.example.javavalidator\SimpleTest.java`
 - The main dependency of this application is `onnxruntime` aar package under `app\libs`.
 - The MainActivity of this application is set to be empty.